CBorowski-dev/docs-operaton-org/content/update/minor/721-to-722/jboss.md

 ---

-The following steps describe how to update the Camunda artifacts on a Wildfly/JBoss EAP 7 in a shared process engine scenario.
+The following steps describe how to update the Operaton artifacts on a Wildfly/JBoss EAP 7 in a shared process engine scenario.
 Throughout the procedure, refer to the [update guide][update-guide].

 {{< note title="Reading this Guide" class="info" >}}
 This guide uses a number of variables to denote common path names and constants:

 * `$WILDFLY_HOME` points to the JBoss EAP/WildFly application server main directory.
-* `$WILDFLY_DISTRIBUTION` represents the downloaded pre-packaged Camunda 7 distribution for WildFly, e.g. `camunda-bpm-wildfly-$PLATFORM_VERSION.zip` or `camunda-bpm-wildfly-$PLATFORM_VERSION.tar.gz`.
+* `$WILDFLY_DISTRIBUTION` represents the downloaded pre-packaged Operatondistribution for WildFly, e.g. `camunda-bpm-wildfly-$PLATFORM_VERSION.zip` or `camunda-bpm-wildfly-$PLATFORM_VERSION.tar.gz`.
-* `$PLATFORM_VERSION` denotes the version of Camunda 7 you want to install or already have installed, e.g. `7.0.0`.
+* `$PLATFORM_VERSION` denotes the version of Operatonyou want to install or already have installed, e.g. `7.0.0`.
 {{< /note >}}

-If not already done, download the [Camunda 7.22 WildFly distribution](https://downloads.camunda. cloud/release/camunda-bpm/wildfly/7.22/) or [Camunda 7.22 WildFly ≤26 Modules](https://artifacts.camunda.
+If not already done, download the [Operaton WildFly distribution](https://downloads.camunda. cloud/release/camunda-bpm/wildfly/7.22/) or [Operaton WildFly ≤26 Modules](https://artifacts.camunda. com/artifactory/camunda-bpm/org/camunda/bpm/wildfly/camunda-wildfly26-modules/).
-com/artifactory/camunda-bpm/org/camunda/bpm/wildfly/camunda-wildfly26-modules/).

 The update procedure takes the following steps:

-1. Update the Camunda 7 modules.
+1. Update the Operatonmodules.
-2. Update optional Camunda 7 modules.
+2. Update optional Operatonmodules.
-3. Update Camunda web applications.
+3. Update Operaton web applications.

 Whenever the instructions are to *replace* a module, delete the previous version of the module first to avoid orphan jars.

-# 1. Update the Camunda 7 modules
+# 1. Update the Operatonmodules

 Replace the following modules from the folder `$WILDFLY_HOME/modules/` with the new versions from the folder `$WILDFLY_DISTRIBUTION/modules/`: